Compressed-air vehicle: Advantages

 With the efficiency of using wind turbines to power compressors or pumps, there is a single conversion of mechanical to pneumatic or hydraulic energy.
 Also, by powering the compressor with a Stirling engine using a parabolic or Fresnel lens solar concentrator, there is thermal to mechanical energy conversion.
 Lastly, by using a phase change material in the heat exchanger heated with concentrated solar power there is only solar thermal energy involved.

 The most efficient compressed-air vehicle as of 2020 is an isothermal prototype at 74%, which is similar to the 73-90% of electric vehicles using lithium-ion batteries.

 Compared to lithium-ion, isothermal compressed air energy storage (ICAES) can be at least 2.7 MJ/kg or 3.6 MJ/m^{3}, 4 times of lithium-ion batteries, which can be improved with high-pressure vessels and heat exchanger systems.

 Resources, compressed air technology can be adapted to renewable energy and circular industry with biobased or recycled composites and so compared to electric vehicles they can be exempt from finite mineral resources or toxic processes used in battery and electric motor manufacturing and also from the electric grid use.
 Refilling is possible in almost any place or with onboard equipment.
 It may take advantage of other renewable sources such as wind, solar power or river, tidal, wave hydropower to move an air compressor, hydraulic pump or Stirling engine.

 The structural weight of composite pressure vessels is low relative to lithium-ion batteries and also to steel tanks (70% lighter), which can be reduced by using the tanks as vehicle chassis structures with appropriate impact isolation.
-The wheel hub motor rotary engines are also light weight.
+The wheel hub motor rotary engines are also lightweight.

-They have energy synergy with the available pneumatic energy, so all vehicle mechatronics systems can be powered by small air motors, and the vehicle can also use active pneumatic suspension, pneumatic steering or pneumatic shock absorption bumpers, and provide air conditioning or climate control using the low temperature created during air expansion.
+They have energy synergy with the available pneumatic energy, so all vehicle mechatronics systems can be powered by small air motors, and the vehicle can also use active pneumatic suspension, pneumatic steering, or pneumatic shock absorption bumpers, and provide air conditioning or climate control using the low temperature created during air expansion.
 Energy recovery systems with regenerative suspension and regenerative braking produce low pressure compressed air to be stored in an additional pressure vessel.

-There is little noise from pistonless rotary engines while using compressed air, which can also being soundproofed because the low temperature in which it works.
+There is little noise from pistonless rotary engines while using compressed air, which can also be soundproofed because the low temperature in which it works.

 There is no fire hazard, which makes it one of the few transportation systems that cannot produce spontaneous or after-collision fire or explosions as with petrol, ethanol, hydrogen and also battery vehicles.